ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 Networks and Storage systems deal with buffers in which the messages are encoded and decoded.
 The principle of copy-free is to not employ any intermediate buffers for the encoding or decoding of messages.
 If an intermediate buffer is employed then the costs escalate due to the copying of bytes multiple times.

 SBE codecs take the approach of encoding and decoding directly to/from the underlying buffer.
 This has the limitation that messages greater in size than the transfer buffers are not directly supported.
-For messages larger than the transfer buffer size then a fragmentation protocol is required to fragment and reassemble large messages.
+For messages larger than the transfer buffer size a fragmentation protocol is required to fragment and reassemble large messages.

 ### Native Type Mapping